dotnet/upgrade-assistant/docs/wcf_support.md

 This article documents the current support for upgrade-assistant to update WCF server-side projects on .NET Framework to use [CoreWCF](https://github.com/corewcf/corewcf) on .NET 6.

-> Note: At the time this documentation was written, the WCF updater extension is supplied as a Preview release.
+> Note: At the time of this writing, the WCF extension is supplied as a Preview release.
 The list below summarizes the functionality and requirements for the Preview release version.
-When new features are added to the extension in the future, we will also update the list.
+When new features are added to the extension in the future, we will also update this list.
 ## Supported functionality and minimum requirements

 - The latest version of .NET Upgrade Assistant with CoreWCF extension (Preview) from the [Azure Devops Pipeline](https://dev.azure.com/dnceng/public/_artifacts/feed/dotnet-tools)